The Essential Guide to Mobile and Online Sports Betting in Mississippi

 Mississippi’s Sports Betting History

 Due to PASPA, essentially no other state outside Nevada has ever had legal, full-scale sports betting.
-However, Mississippi’s culture and history are steeped in gambling, and the natural fit between the state and sports betting has flourished over the last five years.
+However, Mississippi’s culture and history are steeped in gambling, and the natural fit between the state and sports betting has flourished over the last six years.

 In 2014, a group called the Internet gaming Taskforce was put together by the House Gaming Commission.
 Later that year, the taskforce issued a report after an extensive fact-finding study on sports betting.
 The conclusion of the reported stated the following: